CME information and disclosures

 Although uncircumcised young boys are at an increased risk for UTIs, the preventative effect of circumcision on UTI development is not considered sufficient to recommend circumcision for all patients.

-Clinical features of UTI in children and adolescents are similar to those in adults, e.g.:
+- adolescents are similar to those in adults, e.g.: in children and

 - Caregivers may report the following in young children: